ss-sucha/MiniFirewall/README.md

 ## Usage
 ### Insert kernel module
-The kernel module `mfw_module` must be inserted into a kernel of a Linux operating system before running the user-space program `mfw`.
-This can be done using: (require root permission)
+The kernel module `mfw_module` must be inserted into the kernel of a Linux operating system before running the user-space program `mfw`.
+This can be done by the insert module command: (require root permission)
 ```
 $ insmod ./mfw_module.ko
 ```